Surveys FAQ

 Why Isn't a Survey Shown in the Activities Navigation Menu?

-If users aren't seeing the survey in the left-hand menu, check these three things:
+If users aren't seeing your survey on the Community or Project's left-hand menu, check these:

 What Does "Link User's Survey Responses to Feedback" Do?